akulez/akulez/README.md

 - 💡 I particularly enjoy exploring the intersection of data science and finance.

-- 👨‍💻 I'm usually working on building 🤖 Machine Learning & AI projects.
+- 👨‍💻 I'm usually working on building 🤖 Data Analytics & Machine Learning projects.

 - 🚀 My past experience includes interning at a 📈 Stock Exchange & at an 🏢 Insurance Company.